Lance Corporal James Harold Sharman

 APPROACHING EGYPT

 After several weeks at sea, the men finally saw the dusty shoreline of Port Said or Alexandria.
 For most, it was their first sight of a foreign country, and the reality of leaving home truly sank in.
-They could only look in wonder while the ship was refuelled and goods taken on board
+They could look in wonder while the ship was refuelled and goods taken on board

 APPROACHING ENGLAND